algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

    <img src='pictures\FPGAShematics.png' style='float: right; margin-left: 20px; max-width: 45%; width: 500px; height: auto; position: relative' alt='picture of a Schematic Representation' >
    <div style='flex: 1'>
    <p>
-   The schematic view is a 2D diagram representing components such as flip-flops, BRAMs, or LUT4s.
-The aim of this view is to understand how data and clock signals move through the components and how the program interacts with them from start to finish.
+   The schematic view is a <b>2D diagram</b> representing components such as flip-flops, BRAMs, or LUT4s.
+The aim of this view is to <b>understand</b> how data and clock signals move through the components and how the program interacts with them from start to finish.

-   The movement of data and clock signals is illustrated through animation.
+   The movement of data and clock signals is <b>illustrated</b> through animations.
 For each component, the following information must be displayed:

    <li>The type of component (LUT, BRAM, Clock, etc.)</li>
    <li>The ID of the component (e.g., Q1, Clk, etc.)</li>